strapi/rfcs/README.md

-# Strapi RFCs
+# Kanvas RFCs

-Some important changes in Strapi require some thoughts to be put into the design phase before starting working on a PR.
+Some important changes in Kanvas require some thoughts to be put into the design phase before starting working on a PR.

 The RFC (Request For Comments) process will help us create consensus among the core team and include as much feedback as possible from the community, for these upcoming changes.